You may be entitled to receive income support while you are unable to work or are on a rehabilitation program. This is known as incapacity payments.

 If you need more information and detailed steps, download the:

-- Time off Work Online Claim form employee information (PDF, 99.3 KB)
+- Claim for Time Off Work Online form information for employees (PDF, 99.3 KB)

-- Time off Work Online Claim form reference guide for employees (PDF, 117.6 KB).
+- Claim for Time Off Work Online form information for employers (PDF, 100.4 KB).

 Submit a paper form